alistairdivorty/stock-off-the-press/README.md

 #### 2.7.2 Deploy CloudFormation Stack

 To deploy the crawler using the [AWS CDK Toolkit](https://docs.aws.amazon.com/cdk/v2/guide/cli.html), change the current working directory to `cdk` and run `cdk deploy EMRServerlessStack`.
 See the [AWS CDK app](#5-aws-cdk-app) section for details of how to set up the AWS CDK Toolkit.
 The AWS CDK app takes care of uploading the deployment artifacts and assets to the project's dedicated S3 bucket.
 The app also creates and uploads a JSON configuration file named `models.json` that specifies the S3 URI for the `models` folder.
 For production job runs, this file needs to be submitted to the Spark cluster by passing the URI as an argument to the `--files` option.
-The AWS CDK Toolkit outputs the ID of the EMR Serverless application created by the CloudFormation stack, along with the [ARN](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html) for the [IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html) execution role, S3 URIs for the `jobs`, `config`, `artifacts`, `models` and `logs` folders, and the S3 URI for the ZIP archive containing a custom Java KeyStore.
+The AWS CDK app outputs the ID of the EMR Serverless application created by the CloudFormation stack, along with the [ARN](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html) for the [IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html) execution role, S3 URIs for the `jobs`, `config`, `artifacts`, `models` and `logs` folders, and the S3 URI for the ZIP archive containing a custom Java KeyStore.

 ### 2.8.
 Run Job in Production Environment